Double texting

 }

-}The current response stops, and the new message starts a fresh turn.
-This works well when the user's new message supersedes the previous one.
+};The current response stops, and the new message starts a fresh turn.
+Use this when the new message supersedes the previous one.

 Choose a pattern